 Explore a Master's in Bioinformatics with Part-time and Full-time Course Study Options

-Marquette University's M.S. in Bioinformatics program is a perfect fit for students with undergraduate degrees with biology, medical science, mathematics, engineering, or computer science.
-This Master's program is offered jointly with the Medical College of Wisconsin (MCW) for an improved, more convenient curriculum.
+Marquette University's M.S. in Bioinformatics program is an ideal fit for students with undergraduate degrees with biology, medical science, mathematics, engineering, or computer science.
+This Master's program is offered jointly with the Medical College of Wisconsin (MCW) for an improved, convenient curriculum.
 The entire program consists of either 30 credits with a thesis or 36 credits with a short essay.

 We offer classes both during the day and in the evenings with both full- and part-time options available.
 Whether you are a new college graduate or a working professional looking to advance your career, our program can fit your needs.

 A Joint Program with the Medical College of Wisconsin